-Since ADPA’s introduction, we’ve received questions from the public that we’ve compiled in this FAQ.
+Since ADPA’s introduction, we’ve received questions from the public that we’ve compiled below.
 For a short summary of the bill, see Summary of Dream and Promise Act of 2019 (H.R.
 6).
 For a detailed comparison of DACA, the Senate’s Dream Act of 2019, and this bill, see Side by Side: DACA and Provisions of Dream Act of 2019 and American Dream and Promise Act of 2019.
 For a comparison of the TPS provisions in ADPA and other legislation, see Side by Side: Temporary Protected Status (TPS), the American Promise Act of 2017, the American Dream and Promise Act of 2019, and the SECURE Act of 2019.

 - I am familiar with DACA but I’m not sure what TPS and DED are.
 Can you tell me more about these programs?

 - What is conditional permanent resident (CPR) status, and how is it different from lawful permanent resident (LPR) status?

 - If I qualify under the American Dream and Promise Act, will I be allowed to work in the U.S.?